CaoHaoyuan/Airbnb_under_COVID19/README.md

 ECE 143 project in UCSD.

 ## Data loader
-Please check the User Manual.ipny
+Please check the Data User Manual.ipynb for details.